FlightlessParrot/diet-app/README.md

 ## For recruitment purposes

 This app is a sample of my work.
-It is supposed to be use during candidate review process for a software developer position.
+It is supposed to be used during candidate review process for a software developer position.
 If any question emerge contact me at shrimpinweb@gmail.com.

 ## License
 The app can be use only in recruitment process for software developer positions.
 It is permitted to use this software or its parts in any other purpose.